softwareconstruction240/autograder/README.md

 It's also a good idea to read through the repo's `CONTRIBUTING.md` ([COMING SOON](https://github.com/softwareconstruction240/autograder/issues/448)).

-Don't be afraid to submit a PR, and most importantly, just get stuck in!
+Don't be afraid to submit a PR, and most importantly, just get sucked in!